Transport in Tampere: Buses

 The backbone of public transport in Tampere remains the bus network.
 The busiest and most important bus lines are branded trunk lines (runkolinjat), some of which may operate with 7.5 minute intervals at peak times.

+Many bus routes have been modified to connect to the light rail network instead of running directly to the city center as the light rail network has expanded.